rahulblr2016/AWS-Certified-Solutions-Architect---Associate/1-aws-fundamentals/ec2.md

     - Installing software
     - Downloading common files from the internet
     - Any other start-up task
-- THe EC2 user data scripts run with root user privileges
+- The EC2 user data scripts run with root user privileges

 ## EC2 Instance Launch Types